-Easy thick udon-style noodles are soaked in sweet and spicy gochujang sauce made with brown sugar, sesame oil, and black vinegar, tossed with mushrooms, mixed seafood, and spinach, and topped with a crispy fried egg for this seafood neoguri twist.
+Easy, thick udon-style noodles are soaked in a sweet and spicy gochujang sauce made with brown sugar, sesame oil, and black vinegar, then tossed with mushrooms, mixed seafood, and spinach, and topped with a crispy fried egg for this Seafood Neoguri twist.

 Upgrade my Ramyun!

 While writing this, I can taste the delicious, thick, chewy noodles.
-And I love how quick and easy this seafood neoguri dish was to make.
-There’s nothing wrong with eating ramyun, just as the package instructed, but it is much better and feels more like a meal when adding other ingredients.
+And I love how quick and easy this Seafood Neoguri dish was to make.
+There's nothing wrong with eating ramyun as the package instructs, but it is much better and feels more like a meal when you add other ingredients.

 Let's get straight into it because, like this recipe, this blog post is quick and easy.
 I didn't want to have a noodle soup dish.
 So you will cook Nongshim Neoguri Spicy Seafood's instant dried noodles separately in boiling water, drain most of the water, and set them aside.

 Using the same saucepan, heat some avocado oil.
-This oil has a great smoke point and barely any distinctive flavors that will overshadow the main ingredients.
-You will brown the mushrooms to get more in-depth flavor from them.
+This oil has a high smoke point and little to no distinctive flavors that would overshadow the main ingredients.
+You will brown the mushrooms to enhance their flavor.
 Then, fry them in fresh garlic.

 So, the base for this dish is already delicious.
 Next, you'll add the shrimp or seafood mix.
 In other words, you can do all shrimp or a frozen seafood mix.
-For example, seafood mixes usually have shrimp with squid, mussels, and clam pieces.
-Then, add gochujang, a Korean staple ingredient that is a deep red smooth chili paste with heat levels ranging from mild to hot.
+For example, seafood mixes often include shrimp, squid, mussels, and clam pieces.
+Then add gochujang, a Korean staple ingredient that is a deep-red, smooth chili paste with heat levels ranging from mild to hot.

-Additionally, you only want to wilt the spinach, which takes less than a minute not to overcook the seafood.
+Additionally, you only want to wilt the spinach, which takes less than a minute, so as not to overcook the seafood.
 Top this spicy dish with a fried egg.
-The yolk will cut through the spiciness, again balancing out the meal.
+The yolk will cut through the spiciness, balancing the meal again.

 Substitutions

-- Mushrooms - You can use your favorite mushrooms.
+Mushrooms: You can use your favorite mushrooms.
 Usually, I use cremini mushrooms, also known as brown button mushrooms.
-However, you can replace these with white button mushrooms, beech mushrooms, etc. Canned mushrooms will work, also.
+However, you can replace these with white button mushrooms, beech mushrooms, etc. Canned or frozen mushrooms will also work.
+Learn more about how to prep mushrooms.

 Change Heat Level - Modify the recipe's heat level to your liking and learn more about the Scoville Scale and Chili Pairings.

-- Pasta Pot - Used it to cook and drain the pasta originally.
-However, I changed the instructions in the recipe card to accommodate using only one pot.
+Pasta Pot - Used it to cook and drain the pasta originally.
+However, I updated the recipe card instructions to accommodate using only one pot.
 I developed this recipe using the AVACRAFT Stainless Steel Saucepan with Glass Strainer Lid.
 The lid has a convenient strainer in two sizes, and it's just the right size to cook pasta for two with easy draining.

-- Refrigerator - To store in the fridge, you can place the noodle dish in a shallow 2-inch container to cool down quickly.
-Then, store in an air-tight sealing container.
+- Refrigerator: To store in the fridge, place the noodle dish in a shallow 2-inch container to cool quickly.
+Then, store in an air-tight container.
 The meal will last up to two days.

-- Freezer - I do not recommend freezing this dish; the freezing and thawing process will change the texture of the noodles.
+- Freezer: I do not recommend freezing this dish; freezing and thawing will change the texture of the noodles.

 This recipe uses a quick cooking method, so ensure all ingredients are prepped and ready to go.